Bert Newton: Radio

-In May 1954, 3XY employed him as a junior announcer (aged 15); by 1955 he was presenting Melbourne Speaks, a vox pop program recorded on the streets of Melbourne's CBD.
+In May 1954, 3XY employed him as a junior announcer (aged 15); by 1955, he was presenting Melbourne Speaks, a vox pop program recorded on the streets of Melbourne's CBD.
 After GTV-9 purchased 3AK in April 1961, all GTV-9 personalities were expected to present programs on 3AK.
 Graham Kennedy and Newton hosted a two-hour morning program.
 He began a morning program on 3UZ in 1976.
 The Herald and Weekly Times Ltd appointed Newton as general manager of 3DB in 1986, which he combined with on-air appearances until 1988.

 Television

 Early television career

 Newton began his television career in 1957 at Melbourne's HSV-7, hosting The Late Show.
-For several years Newton worked with former manager Mason Jarrett whilst trying to find work on numerous television stations.

-Newton left HSV-7 and went to GTV-9 in early 1959 to host a daytime television program In Melbourne Today.
-After appearing in a live commercial on In Melbourne Tonight with his friend Graham Kennedy at Easter 1959, he began to make regular appearances on the show and assumed hosting duties on some episodes.
+Newton left for GTV-9 in early 1959 to host In Melbourne Today.
+After appearing in a live commercial on In Melbourne Tonight with his friend Graham Kennedy in 1959, he began to make regular appearances on the show and assumed hosting duties on some episodes.
 This began a lifelong association with Kennedy.

-In 1959–1960 he hosted The Bert Newton Show (later re-titled Hi-Fi Club) on GTV-9, a series aimed at teenagers.
+From 1959 to 1960, he hosted The Bert Newton Show (later retitled Hi-Fi Club) on GTV-9, a series aimed at teenagers.

-In 1960 and 1961, Newton, along with Graham Kennedy, appeared in the national Graham Kennedy's Channel 9 Show (a one-night-a-week national version of IMT).
+From 1960 to 1961, Newton appeared in the national Graham Kennedy's Channel 9 Show (a weekly national version of IMT).
 In January 1962, the show was cancelled and replaced by the similar The Channel 9 Show, hosted by Newton.